-The main goal of this deliverable is to establish the core model for the risk assessment which supports compliance verification and certification process.
-It reports the main findings and results of task T2.6 "Risk-based techniques for Certification Assurance Levels" for the first 15 months of the project.
+The main goal of this deliverable is to describe the computational model and tool for risk assessment which supports compliance verification and certification process.
+It reports the main findings and results of task T2.6 "Risk-based techniques for Certification Assurance Levels" for the first 24 months of the MEDINA project.